mt5se: An Open Source Framework for Building Autonomous Trading Robots: Building Autonomous Traders using mt5se

 \subsection{Autonomous traders based on AI}

 In this section, we are going to present some AI powered trading robots, based on Machine learning and Artificial Intelligence algorithms.
-The example in listing~\ref{lst:dec_tree} encompass the whole decision process, taking into account data about target assets and investor information.
+In listing~\ref{lst:rand_for}, we present an example based on Random Forests that encompass the whole decision process, taking into account data about target assets and investor information.
+It is based on Random Forest classifier.
 Another option would be split those concerns in different models or agents, as discussed in~\ref{sec:arch2}.
-We present an autonomous trader based on the first alternative, using Random Forests~\cite{Witten:16} and deals with investor preferences in a very simplistic way, by dividing the capital equally among the assets and using the same model in listing~\ref{lst:dec_tree}
+We present an autonomous trader based on the first alternative, using Random Forests~\cite{Witten:16} and deals with investor preferences in a very simplistic way, by dividing the capital equally among the assets and using the same model in listing~\ref{lst:rand_for}